iscaas/AFOSR-HAR-2021-2025/OD-VIRAT/README.md

 <img src="Figures/bbox_per_frame_v2.png" width="800"/>

+## Contact
+If you have any questions, please create an issue on this repository or contact at hullah2024@fau.edu.

 ## Acknowledgements
 Our code is based on [MMDetection](https://github.com/open-mmlab/mmdetection) repositoru.
 We thank the authors for releasing their code.
 If you use our code, please consider citing these works as well.